dustinpfister/blog_posts/_posts/lodash_flow.md

 ## 3 - Conclusion

 So then the lodash flow is one of several options when it comes to making use of two or more methods on lodash.
 There are a whole lor of other tools in the toolbox also that are relevant to the use of a function such as flow such as the lodash mixin method that can eb used as a way to add my own methods to lodash that in turn can be used with methods like flow, but also methods like chain and the main lodash method.
 What is nice about flow though is that it is a little more friendly when it comes to adding my own functions without extending lodash with the mixin method.

+If you enjoyed reading this post I have my [main post on lodash](/2019/02/15/lodash/), as well as [many other posts on lodash](/categories/lodash/) methods and other lodash related topics.